BGF World Healthscience Fund USD

 Benefit from strong growth in healthcare

-BGF World Healthscience Fund, a sub-fund of the SICAV/BEVEK investment fund under Luxembourg law BlackRock Global Funds (BGF), aims to maximise the return on your investment through a combination of capital growth and income on the Fund’s assets.
+BGF World Healthscience Fund is a sub-fund of the SICAV/BEVEK investment fund under Luxembourg law BlackRock Global Funds (BGF).
+The Fund aims to maximise the return on your investment through a combination of capital growth and income on the Fund’s assets.
 The Fund invests globally at least 70% of its total assets in the equity securities (e.g. shares) of companies the main business of which is in healthcare, pharmaceuticals, medical technology and supplies and the development of biotechnology.
+For the purpose of managing currency exposure, the investment adviser (IA) may use investment techniques (which may include the use of financial derivative instruments (FDIs)) to protect the value of the Fund, in whole or part, or enable the Fund to profit from changes in currency exchange rates against the base currency of the Fund.
+FDIs are investments the prices of which are based on one or more underlying assets.
+The IA has discretion to select the Fund's investments and in doing so may take into consideration the MSCI World Healthcare Index.
+Recommendation: This Fund may not be appropriate for short-term investment.
+Your shares will be denominated in US Dollar, the Fund's base currency.
+You can buy and sell your shares daily.

 Before you invest in BGF World Healthscience Fund, your are advised to read carefully the following documents: